Trump, Kim Jong Un and a global divide

 The Yomiuri Shimbun, Japan

-With North Korea's launch of an intercontinental ballistic missile, it has become more necessary for the international community to strengthen pressure on the country.
+With North Korea's launch of an intercontinental ballistic missile, it has become more necessary for the international community to step up pressure on the country.
 If China and Russia continue to resist additional sanctions against Pyongyang, it will further aggravate the situation.

-Xi emphasised "efforts to promote talks" with North Korea and did not change his passive attitude .

-In their foreign ministers' joint statement, China and Russia insisted that North Korea's "justified concerns should be respected" and proposed freezing, at the same time, North Korea's nuclear and missile development programs and joint military exercises by the United States and South Korea.
+In their foreign ministers' joint statement, China and Russia insisted that North Korea's ''justified concerns should be respected''.
+They proposed freezing, at the same time, North Korea's nuclear and missile development programmes, and joint military exercises by the US and South Korea.

 Taking into account how Pyongyang has scrapped various agreements, the proposal by China and Russia is difficult to accept.

-What is worrisome is that U.S. isolation was prominent at the G-20 summit.
-With the U.S. announcement to withdraw from the Paris Agreement for measures against global warming in mind, the G-20 leaders' declaration came out with a policy to promote the climate accord within the remaining 19 countries and regions.It is clear that Trump's "America first" foreign policy has created a crack in the G-20 unity.
+What is worrisome is that US isolation was prominent at the G-20 summit.
+With the US' announcement to withdraw from the Paris Agreement for measures against global warming in mind, the G-20 leaders' declaration came out with a policy to promote the climate accord among the remaining 19 countries and regions.It is clear that Mr Trump's ''America first'' foreign policy has created a crack in the G-20 unity.